Akshay-Ram-S/C_Sharp/Task_8/README.md

-## Generics and Interfaces with a Repository PatternObjective
+## Generics and Interfaces with a Repository Pattern

 ## Objective